Warnings: vomiting, Wei Wuxian’s general trauma.

 “Sit down,” Jiang Yanli told him.
-She went so far as to pull a chair for him at the table and squeeze his shoulder while he sat.
-“I made lotus rib and pork soup for A-Qian and A-Ying.
+She went so far as to pull a chair for him at the table and squeeze his shoulder as he lowered himself on it.
+“I made lotus and pork rib soup for A-Qian and A-Ying.
 It has been a while, hasn’t it?”

 “Did they like it?”
-Wei Wuxian asked eagerly.
+Wei Wuxian asked.
 “Your soup is always so good.”

 “Yes, they did.
 A-Qian even asked to be served twice.”